Was Jonathan Brostoff Bullied?

 “There were many others who fomented this who today are suddenly bereft (at Brostoff’s death), refusing to acknowledge the hate they participated in,” Jacobs charged.

-This prompted a hailstorm of comments from people responding to Jacob’s post, calling the Shepherd “vile” and “despicable” for its attack on Brostoff, with Milwaukee County supervisor Shawn Rolland calling it “absolutely terrible.”
+This prompted a hailstorm of comments from people responding to Jacobs’ post, calling the Shepherd “vile” and “despicable” for its attack on Brostoff, with Milwaukee County supervisor Shawn Rolland calling it “absolutely terrible.”
 Other politicians who criticized the publication included Democratic legislators Chris Sinicki and Kelda Roys.

 Even Vos piled on, though with a slightly different take: “How about saying no one in elected office, regardless of party, should be despised?… It’s hateful rhetoric against any elected official that fuels the rise of things like antisemitism, sexism, etc.?”

 Not long after this criticism on Facebook, the Shepherd took down the entire “most despised politician” category from its Best of Milwaukee finalists online, without explaining why it did so.
 That merely prompted more criticism.
 The Shepherd has been declining for years, slashing staff and editorial content while cutting back from a weekly to monthly publication.
 Its owner, publisher and editor is Louis Fortis, and as those titles suggest he has significant control over its editorial decisions.
 But the website does not list his email address and Fortis did not respond to a request for comment.
+On the same day I contacted him for comment, Fortis belatedly put up a column explaining the Shepherd’s decision making.

-It does list an email for its longtime arts and entertainment editor, Dave Luhrssen, who now serves as managing editor and is listed as contact for “new tips.”
+The Shepherd’s website does list an email for its longtime arts and entertainment editor, Dave Luhrssen, who now serves as managing editor and is listed as contact for “new tips.”
 Luhrssen has for decades been a loyal subordinate to Fortis, who is a former Democratic state legislator with strong views on politics and politicians.
 (Full disclosure: I worked as editor under Fortis for about six months and resigned rather than make changes to stories I objected to on editorial grounds.)

 Luhrssen did respond to Urban Milwaukee, saying that “A group of readers were obviously very upset with Jonathan” and picked him, along with three Republicans as one of the state’s most despised politicians.
 How many readers?
 Luhrssen wouldn’t say.
-It’s difficult to believe many would have chosen this description for a “progressive champion” like Brostoff, as he’s been called.
-As news stories about his death noted, Brostoff was a beloved figure in Milwaukee and beyond.

 As one comment on Facebook noted, “I can only think of a short list of people that participate in Shepherd Express stuff who would have even nominated him for that.”